mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 Then choose the following packages (you can use the search box to reduce the list), by selecting the version to install in the column "_New_":

-- make
+	make
-- mingw64-i686-binutils
+	mingw64-i686-binutils	# for 32-bit Intel/AMD executables
-- mingw64-i686-gcc-core
+	mingw64-i686-gcc-core	#
-- mingw64-x86_64-binutils
+	mingw64-x86_64-binutils	# for 64-bit Intel/AMD executables
-- mingw64-x86_64-gcc-core
+	mingw64-x86_64-gcc-core	#

 Open a Cygwin terminal and run the following commands:

 	cd /cygdrive/c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, both 32-bit and 64-bit executables are created.
+If successful, both 32-bit and 64-bit Intel/AMD executables are created.

 Linux
 =====

-These solutions have been tested on Linux Mint based on Ubuntu.
+These solutions have been tested on Ubuntu-based Linux Mint.